h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

 Noise
 '''''

 If random noise should be added to the target average, the ``noise`` parameter can be used to specify the amount of noise to be added.
-This value defaults to 0.01 \* range of y of random noise
+This value defaults to 0.01 \* range of y of random noise.

 Fold Column
 '''''''''''